jasim-quintet/Qp-jasim-test-repo/README.md

 # Qp-jasim-test-repo
-This is a test repository.
+This repo is used for testing only.